kartikcode/AstroSAT-Visualization-Tool/README.md

 /
 ├─ src/
 │  ├─ components/    # Components
-│  │  ├─ Aladin/     # …that render Aladin sky map
+│  │  ├─ Aladin/     # …that renders Aladin sky map
 │  │  ├─ Cards/      # …that appears as the Sidebar
 │  │  ├─ ModalCard/  # …that appear as a popup on first visit
 │  │  ├─ Topbar/     # …that renders the Topbar